jmasis/strategiclearning_and_lddm/readme.md

 - c,d – **`regular_v_new_visible_stim_experiment.ipynb`**

-## Dependencies etc
+## Dependencies, environments etc

-Behavioral data analysis code was written in Python 2.7 with standard libraries.
-PsyTrack was run in Python 3.8.
+Behavioral data analysis code was written in Python 2.7 with standard libraries (try the `py2.yml` environment file).
+PsyTrack was run in Python 3.8 (try the `py38.yml` environment file).

 Loading data files and figure filenames may require editing to avoid "no such directory" errors.